CPAN-Security/security.metacpan.org/docs/glossary.md

 ### Package URL (PURL)

 > 1. An ecosystem-agnostic specification which standardizes the syntax and location information of software components.
+The PURL spec can be found in [GitHub](https://github.com/package-url/purl-spec).
+As it is an open source project it is constantly evolving.
 >
 > (Ref: [SCVS 2020](#references-and-terms))